Games & Quizzes

 /ˈsərviNG/

 quantity of food suitable for or served to one person.
-To act in a particular position or office.
+To hit the first ball to an opponent in tennis etc..

 /THro͞o/